giuliaischia/giuliaischia.github.io/_pages/about.md

 I am passionate about **biomass** and **renewable bio-based products** that support circularity and help reduce reliance on fossil resources.
 To this end, my research focuses on hydrothermal conversion processes to valorize residual biomass into **functional carbon products**, with applications including catalysis, energy technologies, environmental solutions, and soil systems.

-I am currently a postdoctoral researcher at the <a href="https://www.mpikg.mpg.de/person/132372/6826885" target="_blank">Max Planck Institute of Colloids and Interfaces</a>.
+Currently, I am a postdoc at the <a href="https://www.mpikg.mpg.de/person/132372/6826885" target="_blank">Max Planck Institute of Colloids and Interfaces</a>.
 Before moving to Germany, I was at the University of Trento in Italy, where I obtained my PhD in 2022.

 I am always curious to **explore new ideas**, and I have been visiting researcher at Cornell University (USA), Boston University (USA), Tohoku University (Japan), and Northeast Agricultural University (China).